CodesByChris/user-backup-checker/README.md

 ## Setup

-### Basic Setup

-Follow these steps to set up UBC's core functionality without the optional email notifications to users with outdated backups.
+Follow these steps to set up UBC on a Synology server.
 To complete this setup, you need Synology server admin privileges.
+Note that the optional email notifications for users with outdated backups have to be configured separately, see [Configuration](#configuration).

 1. Open `ubc/user_backup_checker.py` in a text editor and adjust the settings to your preferences.
     See also [Configuration](#configuration) for the details.